1. Is it as great as everyone says?

 So many things!
-Because there are a limited number of jobs and a lot of competition, people in Bozeman approach careers in a different way.
 Bozeman is a great place for start-ups, and many Bozeman residents exercise their entrepreneurial spirit and open their own businesses.
-Working remotely is another option many residents find works for them.
+Working remotely is another option that many Bozeman residents find works for them.
 Montana State University, Bozeman Health, and Oracle Corp provide many jobs in the area, and with Bozeman's increasing tourism numbers there are a large number of service industry jobs as well.

 With all of the growth Bozeman has seen recently, the cost of homes and rentals have increased significantly over the past several years.
 In the last five years alone, the average cost of a single-family home in Bozeman has increased nearly 30%.
 Rent prices have also increased due to the growth of not just Bozeman’s population, but also with the increase in MSU enrollment.
 Bozeman's competitive rental market can be discouraging and frustrating for newcomers.
 The good news is that many new apartment and condo complexes are under construction, bringing the supply more in line with demand.
-The surrounding areas are also great options for people moving to Bozeman.
-Belgrade, Montana is only 8 miles away and Livingston, Montana is 25 miles away and both offer a lot of affordable alternatives.
+The surrounding areas are also great options for people looking for an affordable alternative to Bozeman.
+Belgrade, Montana is only 8 miles away and Livingston, Montana is 25 miles away and both offer lower housing prices.

 The Bozeman School District is one of the best in the nation.
-There are eight elementary schools, two middle schools, one high school and a new one on the way.
-The schools offer fantastic athletic departments, a top-notch music program and great teachers and administrators.
-Students get to take advantage of opportunities to learn to ski, try theater, take field trips to the opera or study a language and perhaps take a school trip to Europe to further their studies.
+There are eight elementary schools, two middle schools, and two high schools.
+The schools offer fantastic athletic departments, a top-notch music program, and great teachers and administrators.
+Bozeman students get to take advantage of opportunities to learn to ski, try theater, take field trips to the opera or study a language and perhaps take a school trip to Europe to further their studies.

 SO MUCH!
-Most move to Bozeman because of the endless possibilities of things to do and once you get here you will not be disappointed.
-With some of the biggest skiing in America, the best fly fishing rivers and hundreds of acres of public land for hiking, biking, camping, rock climbing and trail running you can try a little bit of everything.
-Bozeman also has a thriving downtown full of local restaurants, shops, art galleries and events all year long.
+Most people move to Bozeman because of the endless possibilities and once you get here you will not be disappointed.
+With some of the biggest skiing in America, the best fly fishing rivers, and hundreds of acres of public land for hiking, biking, camping, rock climbing, and trail running you can try a little bit of everything.
+Bozeman also has a thriving downtown full of local restaurants, shops, art galleries, and events all year long.
 We have a great music scene with several venues and an amazing symphony and theaters.
-There are year-round farmers markets, art festivals and of course watching the MSU Bobcats play!
+There are year-round farmers' markets, art festivals, and other community events.
 In Bozeman, you will never be bored.

 Thanks to the efforts of our police department, community groups and local residents, the crime rate in Bozeman remains extremely low.
 In 2014 there were only 32.7 crimes per 1,000 people and the majority of these were not violent acts.
 With the population growing in Bozeman there are valid concerns that more crime will come with it.
 Hopefully, our community will continue to draw good people and we will stay the type of town where it feels safe enough to leave keys in the car and the front door unlocked (although we can't actually recommend that).

 Moving to a new town can be intimidating.
 Luckily Bozeman is a very welcoming and friendly place.
-There are always events going on, tons of meet-up groups, social media groups and opportunities to make new friends.
+There are always events going on, tons of meet-up groups, social media groups, and opportunities to make new friends.
+We also recommend volunteering in our community.
 You won’t stay a newcomer for long!

-We’re not going to lie, winters can be rough.
-Often, the snow starts flying in October and will stick around until May.
+We’re not going to lie, winters in Montana can be rough.
+Often times, the snow starts flying in September and will stick around well through May.
 Spring snowstorms can really bring you down.
-However, the winters in Bozeman are beautiful.
-Plus, Bozemanites fill the winter months on the ski hill, sledding, ice climbing and ice fishing, which makes it all worth it.
+However, the winters in Bozeman are beautiful, even if they are cold!
+Plus, people who live in Bozeman spend the winter months on the ski hill, sledding, ice climbing, and ice fishing, which makes it all worth it.

-As Bozeman grows, more people are choosing the surrounding areas to call home.
-Just a short drive away you can find homes and rentals that are more affordable with small-town charm.
-You get the best of both worlds with everything Bozeman has to offer nearby.
+As Bozeman grows, more people are looking to the surrounding areas for more affordable living and smaller communities.
+This way, you can get the best of both worlds with everything Bozeman has to offer nearby.
 Belgrade is the closest and the one where many people chose to live while commuting to Bozeman.
 Beyond Belgrade is Manhattan and then Three Forks.
-Both of these towns have charming communities with plenty of wide open space.
+Both of these towns have charming communities with plenty of wide-open space.
 On the other side of Bozeman is Livingston which is turning into quite the happening place!
-With breweries, art galleries and nightlife to rival Bozeman along with the Yellowstone River running through town and the beautiful Paradise Valley.
+With breweries, art galleries, and nightlife to rival Bozeman along with the Yellowstone River running through town and the beautiful Paradise Valley.
 Click here for more on Bozeman's surrounding areas.